amirnafisa/InformationRetrieval/README.md

         2. Multiple sentences in a line.
 (Using nltk sentence tokenizer)
         3. find grammar rules for NP extraction.
         4. Should we remove suffixes 's' or 'es' or 'd' or  'ed'???
+        5. CBOW model from gensim is used currently, alternatives must be considered such as skip gram etc.
 ############################################################3
 Date: April 18, 2019